liip-elearning/moodle-block_disk_quota/README.md

 Note that no block instance needs to exist for the cron job, warning emails, and automatic site blocking to work.

+## Compatibility
+This plugin should work on Moodle 2.7+.
+The usage detail page may not work if using a non-PosgreSQL database.

 ## TODO
 * Nicer visual indication of current space used.
 * Handle local disk usage of repositories other than those tracked in the Moodle database.